-You’ll find many world silver coins are somewhat inexpensive to buy.
+You’ll find many world silver coins that are somewhat inexpensive to buy.
 There is no reason to pay large premiums above the metal value to obtain popular bullion coins from around the globe.

 There are a couple of noteworthy Euro coins worth mentioning.

 Austrian Silver Philharmonic coins are the only silver bullion coins denominated in Euros.
-In 2008, the Austrian mint in Vienna started minting the one ounce, .999 fine silver coin.
+In 2008, the Austrian mint in Vienna started minting the one-ounce, .999 fine silver coin.
 The obverse shows the pipe organ in Vienna’s Golden Hall, and the reverse depicts instruments from the renowned Austrian Philharmonic Orchestra.
 It has a legal tender value of 1.5 Euros.

 The Britannia is issued by London’s Royal Mint which has been operating for more than 1,000 years.
 The coin, denominated as 2 pounds, contains a full ounce of pure silver.
 The obverse carries the iconic image of Queen Elizabeth II.
 On the reverse is the standing Britannia, the female personification of the British Isles which has been a symbol of the nation since Roman times.

 Victoria, the winged symbol of victory is pictured on the front of the coin, with Mexico's current coat of arms on the back.
-The symbol is surrounded by the several smaller coat of arms designs from the past.
+The symbol is surrounded by several smaller coat of arms designs from the past.

-Investors may choose the “Magnificent Maple” – a ten ounce version of the iconic coin.
+Investors may choose the “Magnificent Maple” – a ten-ounce version of the iconic coin.
 It is a great way to lower the price per ounce while adding something truly unique to their holding.

 The one-ounce Kangaroo is minted using .9999 fine silver and derives its name from the classic red kangaroo design carried on the reverse.
 It was first issued in 2015, filling a gap in world markets for affordable silver from Australia.

-Investors with an eye toward some “wow” factor to their coin holding should also consider the massive kilo sized Koala or Kookaburra.
+Investors with an eye toward some “wow” factor to their coin holding should also consider the massive kilo-sized Koala or Kookaburra.
 These coins are nearly 4” in diameter and weigh 32.15 troy ounces.